McKynlee/prime-pw-week-2-assignment-mirror/README.md

 The aboutMe.js file contains comments with prompts on what code to write.
 Do not erase the comments, just write the code below each commented line.
 The describe.js file contains prompts for comments and code.

+## Part 1 - Practice Variables and Conditionals
+Complete the `aboutMe.js` file.

+There are step by step instructions in the file -- please use `console.log` after every step to check your work!
+Since some steps later in the file use results from earlier steps, you'll want to make sure things are right!

+As you get to conditionals, sometimes there are multiple possibilities for how our code could execute.
+Try changing variables a bit to see if the code still works!

+## Part 2 - Practice SPEAK and READ
+Complete `describe.js` file.

+This is broken into two segments.
+The first segment has you describe written code blocks in your own words.
+The code is correct -- your job is to narrate what happens.
+See the example in the file!

+The second segment is the reverse -- You are given a description of how the code should behave.
+The code given will have something logically incorrect -- your job is to find the issue and make a comment describing what is wrong and how to fix.
+See the example!

 #### Levels of Difficulty

 Below is a brief explanation of: